dcalsky/BAK/README.md

 BAK
 -------
-Push up-to-date announcements from multiple school websites.
+Push up-to-date announcements from multiple school websites to you.

 ## WEBSITE SUPPORT LIST
 Send email or raise issue to tell me which TJ site's announcement is what you most wanna see...